This episode of CS is titled “Augustine – Part 1.”

 More out of professional courtesy as a professor of rhetoric than anything else, Augustine went to hear Milan’s bishop Ambrose preach.
 Augustine was surprised at Ambrose’s eloquence.
 It’s not like this was his first time in church.
 He’d attended the churches of North Africa while growing up there.
 But he’d never heard anyone speak like this.
-Ambrose showed Augustine the Christian faith, far from being crude & unsophisticated, was both eloquent & intelligent.
+Ambrose showed Augustine that the Christian faith, far from being crude and unsophisticated, was both eloquent & intelligent.

 An elder named Simplicianus made Augustine his personal project.
 He gave Augustine a copy of a commentary on Paul by Marius Victorinus, who’d converted from Neo-Platonism to Christianity 30 years before.
 Being a Neo-Platonist himself, Augustine went through something of an intellectual conversion, if not a spiritual transformation.